 BlueBeastie doesn't have horns, so they won't understand.
 Same goes for GreenBeastie.
 LavenderBeastie can NOT keep a secret, and MaroonBeastie is away on vacation.
 Then there's PurpleBeastie.
 Hmm, not a terrible idea.
-They don't have horns, but they're pretty compassionate and a really solid pal.
-And PurpleBeastie is never judgy.
+They don't have horns, but they're pretty sweet and a really nice friend.
+And PurpleBeastie never laughs at me or calls me names.

 OrangeBeastie decides to trust PurpleBeastie so, after the usual conversation about the possibility of rain, they reveal their dark secret.
-To their credit-thankfully, PurpleBeastie's first reaction was one of concern and didn't make OrangeBeastie feel silly at all.
+Thankfully, PurpleBeastie's first reaction was one of concern and didn't make OrangeBeastie feel silly at all.
 In fact, PurpleBeastie reassured OrangeBeastie that it was an accident - not their fault.
-And it meant a lot to hear that.
+And they were really nice about it.

+PurpleBeastie has an idea and asked OrangeBeastie for the broken horn.
+"We'll just stick it back on and no one will notice."
+They say, "Stick it on with what?" asks OrangeBeastie.
+"Maple sap!" says PurpleBeastie.
+But, since no one was there to present a better idea, OrangeBeastie decides to go for it and they give it a shot.
 For the rest of the day, other beasties don't seem to notice anything wrong with OrangeBeastie's horn.
 But everyone keeps sniffing the air and asking if OrangeBeastie had just eaten a stack of pancakes.